Why would people work hard if there were no rewards or consequences?

 This blog celebrates Big Questions— what they look like, why they are important and what we can do to integrate more of them in our classrooms.

 The posts here will be short, provocative and useful.
-Though most of the early posts will focus on social studies, teachers from other subjects will find inspiration for incorporating Big Questions into their lessons.
+Though most of the early posts will focus on social studies, over time the I plan to involve all subject area teachers in the quest to incorporating more Big Questions into the learning experience.

-I hope this blog awakens your desire to ask Big Questions and inspires you to incorporate them into your lessons.
+I hope this blog awakens your desire to ask more questions and think big about how to inspire your students to do the same.

 Do you already use questions extensively in your classroom?
 If so, how?